 Francis Fife 2019 Scholarship for Community Sustainability.
 This $1000 scholarship is for graduating seniors of Charlottesville and Albemarle County high schools who plan to attend college and who have an interest in issues connected to community sustainability.
 This scholarship is awarded as a memorial to Francis Fife, the long-time ASAP board member and progressive leader in the Charlottesville-Albemarle County area.
 Applications are due no later than May 1, 2019.
 For more information on the scholarship and application requirements, visit ASAP's Fife Scholarship web page.

 Spaceship Earth Book Club.
 The next meeting of the ASAP economics book club will start at 7 p.m.
 Wednesday April 3 at the Shenandoah Joe Coffee Bar, 2214 Ivy Road, Charlottesville.
 We will take a break from our usual book discussion.
 Instead we will examine possible mechanisms for funding the Green New Deal.
-Readings currently are to be arranged and will be posted here later.
+Recommended readings are 1) text of the Green New Deal bill in the House of Representatives 2) an article by Ellen Brown discussing Modern Monetary Theory (MMT) and "public banks" as possibilities and 3) an article by Lawrence Summers arguing MMT is like free lunch.
 For more information contact Wren Olivier (email@example.com).

 Economic Development Transparency Statement.
 On March 6 ASAP presented a statement to the Albemarle County Board of Supervisors urging additional transparency in evaluating economic development proposals involving the County and private businesses.
 Several other individuals or organizations expressed similar concerns at the meeting.
 In recent months, actions were taken by the supervisors on four economic development proposals with an associated public hearing.